 You’re out there every day doing great things for your community, and we want to support and spotlight your work through our $150,000 grant program built to help launch, grow, and strengthen small home services businesses.

-Almost entrepreneurs, new business owners, and experienced owners, you're all invited to apply for one of 20 grants ranging from $1,000 to $20,000 based on which category your business qualifies for.
+Almost entrepreneurs, new business owners, and experienced owners were invited to apply for one of 30 grants ranging from $1,500 to $20,000 based on which category their business qualified for.

 Almost-entrepreneurs who have the drive to start and run a home service business.

 New Business Owners